rach/pome/README.md

 ##Contributing

-This project had also some learning motivation as I had never written a Go project and hadn't touched react for a while.
-I may have done some mistakes or didn't follow some good practice for which I would appreciate some feedbacks.
+This project had also some learning motivation, as I had never written a Go project and hadn't touched react for a while.
+I may have made some mistakes or didn't follow some good practice for which I would appreciate some feedbacks.

-Otherwise, there are few tasks which can be done if you want to help:
+Otherwise, there are a few tasks which can be done if you want to help

 - Suggesting new metrics
 - Testing the tools and submit issues